AlSharji0/RTU-SmartMeters/README.md

 This project demonstrates a simulated environment for analyzing vulnerabilities in legacy Modbus RTU-based smart meters.
 It simulates communication with Modbus RTU devices, enabling data manipulation in a controlled, research-focused environment.
 This project is intended for **cybersecurity research, educational purposes, and controlled testing environments only**.

 ## Purpose
-The goal of this project is to study potential vulnerabilities in legacy smart meters deployed from 2018 to 2020, which often lack advanced security measures like secure boot, encrypted firmware, or secure firmware updates.
-Analyzing these vulnerabilities in a controlled environment can contribute to identifying and mitigating risks within critical infrastructure.
+The goal of this project is to study potential vulnerabilities in legacy smart meters, which often lack basic security measures such as encryption and signing of firmware updates & firmware encryption.

 ## Features
 - Establishes simulated Modbus RTU communication with legacy smart meters.